 LS: Actually I made that statement 16 years ago and I have since then increased my speed and my vocabulary and if I need to I can slow down but at least I can play my melodies and burn if I have to in any situation.
 But let me tell you, a well played melody and a well played Blues lick is something I can get into more than just the burn.

 JGL: Agreed.
 Let’s talk a bit about what is happening with you now.
 First off, I gotta tell you that I was really pleasantly surprised upon hearing your new material and it sounds really amazing.
-Obviously you have traveled a lot to various areas of the Planet that have influenced the direction that you are now heading into…
+Obviously you have travelled a lot to various areas of the Planet that have influenced the direction that you are now heading into.

 LS: Yes I have, but I want to say that I did that before on one of my very early records.
 There are Indian and African songs.
 There’s one called “Lights Out” with Didier Lockwood which is an African record.
 Didier collaborated with a lot of Africans and he knew about this crazy African violin that they play upside down and bow straight and well, it’s kind of hard to describe but he knew all those things.
 And ever since my first trip to Katmandu I’ve worked with Indian Raga’s and so has Bill Frisell because they have been improvising for four thousand years.